bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 ### Additional content inside alerts
-Alerts can also contain additional HTML elements like headings and paragraphs, which will be styles with the apropriate color matching the variant.
+Alerts can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.

 #### Color of links within alerts:
 Use the `.alert-link` utility class to quickly provide matching colored links